08Aristodemus24/thesis-writing-1/readme.md

 10. we can actually run python scripts even from different locations and directories i.e. if we are in a directory `(thesis-writing-1) D:\Projects>` and the script is relative to this directory we can run in by enclosing the path to the script by quotation marks `"<relative or absolute path to script>.<extension>"`.
 Running `python "./to github/thesis-writing-1/test.py"` for instance will output `testing`

+11. you can run vs code via command `code .`

 # To do:

 ## artifact detection and correction: